Finland’s Erkki Liikanen most likely to head ECB, say economists

 Central banker who played key post-crisis role seen as favourite for top job

-Erkki Liikanen, the former Bank of Finland governor, is the most likely - but not necessarily the best - candidate to succeed Mario Draghi as president of the European Central Bank, according to economists
+Erkki Liikanen, the former Bank of Finland governor, is the most likely candidate to succeed Mario Draghi as president of the European Central Bank, according to economists

 Erkki Liikanen, the former Bank of Finland governor, is the most likely – but not necessarily the best – candidate to succeed Mario Draghi as president of the European Central Bank, according to economists polled by the Financial Times.